 IMDb; Rotten Tomatoes; Walden Media; Wikipedia

 It begins with an animated opening sequence that illustrates to the viewer that the main character, 11-year-old Billy Forrester, has a weak stomach, and is prone to throwing up, as he's easily grossed out.
-And then he and his family (mother, who we like; father; and little brother Woody, who I think is in kindergarten) move to a new town.
-There are subplots about Woody being popular at his new school, but how hard can that be, right; and about the father having trouble fitting in at his new job.
+And then he and his family- his mother, Helen (Kimberly Williams-Paisley); father, Mitch; and little brother Woody, who I think is in kindergarten- move to a new town.
+There are subplots about Woody being popular at his new school, but how hard can that be; and about Mitch having trouble fitting in at his new job.
 But mostly, of course, the movie is about Billy.
 Anyway, the opening sequence ends with the car running over a turtle (which isn't injured, btw), and from that point on the movie is almost exclusively live-action, though there's a little bit of animation, like one time when Billy's dreaming.
 Not that any of this matters....

 So, that's pretty much the rest of the movie.
 Kids roaming around town all day, finding whatever disgusting ways they can imagine to cook worms for Billy to eat (and part of the bet is that he can't throw up).
 Meanwhile, Billy is supposed to be looking after Woody, and he gets Erika to help with that.
 In the course of the day, various kids are either told by Joe to join Billy's team, or decide to quit Joe's team just because they don't like him.
 But of course, we also get to see that Joe's bullying comes from being bullied himself, by his older brother.

 Not sure what else to say.
 It was mildly amusing at times.
 And it had some lessons you've probably seen a million times already (or maybe just a few hundred, if you're young enough to be in the film's target demographic).
 So anyway, I can't say how different the movie is from the book, but there's plenty that's different from the Storybreak episode....